fouched/vue3-typescript/README.md

-A collection of Vue 3 "projects" each contained with a separate branch
+A collection of Vue 3 "projects" each contained with a separate branch.
+Check out a branch and do:
+npm -i